 - Work with your stakeholder to review the objectives for the event – have they altered now the event is online or are some more important than others in this new environment?

 - Once you have clear measurable objectives and required outcomes in place, they can start to visualise the event – duration, structure, format, sponsors, attendee profiles

-- Much like a physical venue, the event platform is selected for the event and not the other way around.
+- The online platform is selected to suit the aims and objectives for the event in the same way that a venue is selected.
 If you are using a platform the stakeholder isn’t familiar with then hold an onboarding session for them and record it so they can watch as many times as they need to

 - Don’t forget to schedule plenty of refreshment breaks to refresh tired minds!